toliaqat/xenon-wiki/HostYourUi.md

 **Note**: You can define the custom UI of your service using different front end frameworks (JavaScript, jQuery, etc.) In practice, we recommend the use of AngularJS, since it provides valuable features (such as routing) and allows to write clean UI with few lines of code.

 ### Host custom UI for a single microservice
-**Note**: Find the complete code for this tutorial in the dcp-samples of the module of dcp source.
+**Note**: Find the complete code for this tutorial in the xenon-samples of the module of xenon source.

 To define custom UI for a service, follow the steps below: